DirtBagXon/hypseus_singe_data/README.md

 ### Conversion:

     ffmpeg -i <original>.mp4 -an -qscale:v 4 -b:v 6000k -codec:v mpeg2video <game>.m2v
-    ffmpeg -i <original>.mp4 -vn -c:a libvorbis -ar 44100 -map a -b:a 160k <game>.ogg

-In some cases audio is delayed in the original MP4, check with VLC.
-If so use `-ss` to delay encode start:
+_Singe 2_ has an audio bug and audio is delayed in the original MP4, check with VLC.
+Use `-ss` to delay encode start:

     ffmpeg -i <original>.mp4 -ss 00:00:00.330 -vn -c:a libvorbis -ar 44100 -map a -b:a 160k <game>.ogg

 **e.g.**

     ffmpeg -i FaI.mp4 -an -qscale:v 4 -b:v 6000k -codec:v mpeg2video fireandice.m2v
-    ffmpeg -i FaI.mp4 -vn -c:a libvorbis -ar 44100 -map a -b:a 160k fireandice.ogg
+    ffmpeg -i FaI.mp4 -ss 00:00:00.330 -vn -c:a libvorbis -ar 44100 -map a -b:a 160k fireandice.ogg

-If your device is struggling with the HD content, you can resize in this operation:
+If your device is struggling with the HD content, _this is likely on a RPi_, you can resize HD in one of these operations:

+    ffmpeg -i FaI.mp4 -an -qscale:v 4 -b:v 6000k -vf scale=1280:720 -codec:v mpeg2video fireandice.m2v

-    ffmpeg -i FaI.mp4 -an -qscale:v 4 -b:v 6000k -vf scale=640:480 -codec:v mpeg2video fireandice.m2v
+    ffmpeg -i FaI.mp4 -an -qscale:v 4 -b:v 6000k -vf tpad=stop_mode=clone:stop_duration=2,scale=1280:720 -codec:v mpeg2video fireandice.m2v

+### Audio Delay

-If sound is out of sync, use `-ss` to delay audio encode start in `ms` *(hh:mm:ss.SSS)*:
+If sound is out of sync, use `-ss` to delay audio encode start in `ms` *(hh:mm:ss.SSS)* on the orignal MP4:

     ffmpeg -i DL2E.mp4 -ss 00:00:00.330 -vn -c:a libvorbis -ar 44100 -map a -b:a 160k dl2e.ogg

-### Audio Delay

-Due to an issue in the Singe 2 audio system, many of the games will have a delay in the MP4.

 You can **fix** any existing `.ogg` files with delay easily, using: